WilfredTA/formal-methods-curriculum/README.md

 Managing complexity in software is a difficult issue as it is.
 Managing complexity in blockchain & DeFi software is especially difficult and failing to do so is especially detrimental.
 This leaves all participants in a precarious position: caught between the rapid pace of innovation, the imperative for a fair global financial system, and the need to pursue the latter while keeping pace with the former... all while preserving the strict safety guarantees necessary when building financially critical software.

+## Curriculum duration
+Every course has a guideline of how long each topic should take to learn considering zero prior knowledge of the subject.
+These estimates wildly vary depending on how familiar the student is and can be seen as a manner of helping one schedule tasks.

 # Course Sequence & Outcomes

 ## Course 1: Mathematical Foundations